Before you say 'I do', talk about your finances with your partner.

 Not getting married, but in a relationship?
 See relationships and money for useful tips.

 Manage the wedding whirlwind

 The average Australian wedding costs $36,000.
 According to a Moneysmart survey, 82% of couples dipped into their savings to pay for their wedding.
-Another 60% got a loan and 18% used their credit card.
+60% of surveyed couples got a loan and 18% used their credit card.

 Common wedding costs include: